Best running headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best running headphones 2021.

 If you’re after something inexpensive that’ll sound good on your run, the Earfun Air buds could just be the ideal proposition.

 The Beats Powerbeats3 Wireless earphones are, predictably, wireless, offering Bluetooth connectivity, but they have a flexible cable between the buds.
 They also have a hook over the ear.
-The cable and the hooks mean they're highly unlikely to fall out of your ears, so they're ideal should earphones that stay put be a key priority.
+The cable and the hooks mean they're highly unlikely to fall out of your ears – which is useful while running.

-They're comfortable, too, have a decent battery life of 12 hours, and offer a mic and volume controls on the cable.
+They're sweat- and water-resistant, comfortable, have a decent battery life of 12 hours, and offer a mic and volume controls on the cable.
 The sound is bassy and exciting, not offering the last word in clarity but perhaps ideal for the getting a sweat on to some pumping tunes.
 A solid bet if the feature set ticks your boxes.

-If you can tolerate their slightly bulky, slightly dated look and design, then you'll be rewarded with a great-sounding pair of noise-cancelling earbuds that will work on your run as well as they work on your commute.
+If you can tolerate their slightly bulky, slightly dated look and design, then you'll be rewarded with a great-sounding pair of running earbuds that will work on your run as well as they do on your commute.

 There’s an impressive nine hours of battery from the earbuds, plus a less impressive nine hours from the charging case.
 They’re built up to IP55 standard, meaning they’re resistant to dust, sweat and water – up to a point, at least – and control is available via Amazon Alexa, Google Assistant or Siri, with the mic array ensuring your instructions are heard reliably.